Sumukha1496/maskdata/README.md

 * Mask Phone numbers
 * Mask the given words/substrings from throughout a String
 * Mask UUIDs
-* Mask JSON - JSON can contain cards, emails, passwords, phones, strings and UUIDs.
+* Mask JSON - JSON can contain cards, emails, passwords, phones, strings, and UUIDs.
 Mask all of them with a single call using - [Mask JSON fields](#mask-json)
 * Get nested field from JSON
 * Set/Replace nested field values from JSON